 The modern customer journey is anything but linear.
 Before buying a product, customers require several interactions with the brand, crossing both online and offline channels.
 An omnichannel retail strategy reaches these customers wherever they are.

 Choose an enterprise ecommerce software that supports and encourages these omnichannel experiences.
-Shopify Plus, for example, merges customer and inventory data across point-of-sale (POS), social commerce, and live commerce systems.
+Shopify for enterprises, for example, merges customer and inventory data across point-of-sale (POS), social commerce, and live commerce systems.
 Customers get the friction-free omnichannel shopping experiences they’re craving, without the logistical headache of maintaining accurate data cross-channel.

 Merchants can also future-proof their enterprise platform with Liquid, a templating language that gives greater flexibility on how they engage customers.
 And with a fully featured GraphQL, merchants can develop world-class VR/AR experiences without the complex processes or expensive costs of self-managed solutions.